Faure Gnassingbé

-Background
+In 2024, Gnassingbé once again amended Togo's constitution which stripped off most of the powers of the presidency and transferred the powers to the prime minister, with the role being rename president of the Council of Ministers, effectively turning Togo from a presidential republic into a parliamentary one.
+The change also changed the way on how the president is elected, from being directly elected by the Togolese people to being indirectly elected by the Parliament.
+Opposition members criticised these changes due to the lack of term limits for Gnassingbé's new position.
+The changes came into effect in May 2025, when Gnassingbé was sworn in as president of the Council of Ministers, with former opposition leader Jean-Lucien Savi de Tové becoming president.
+Since June 2025, protests against Gnassingbé grew demanding his resignation.
+Gnassingbé has been widely criticized for contributing to democratic backsliding in Togo and critics have described him as a dictator.

+Early life and career

-Born in Afagnan in Lacs Prefecture, Faure Essozimna Gnassingbé is of Kabye descent and is one of Gnassingbé Eyadéma's many children; his mother is Séna Sabine Mensah.
+Born in Afagnan in Lacs Prefecture at the Hospital of the Brothers of the Order of Saint-Jean-de-Dieu d'Afagnan, Faure Essozimna Gnassingbé is of Kabye descent and is one of Gnassingbé Eyadéma's many children; his mother is Séna Sabine Mensah.
 Gnassingbé received his secondary education in Lomé before studying in Paris at the Université Paris-Dauphine, where he received a degree in financial business management; he subsequently obtained a Master of Business Administration degree from The George Washington University in the United States.
 He was elected to the National Assembly of Togo in the October 2002 parliamentary election as a Deputy for Blitta, and in the National Assembly he was coordinator of the commission in charge of privatization.
-On July 29, 2003, he was appointed as Minister of Equipment, Mines, Posts, and Telecommunications, serving in that position until becoming president in February 2005.
+On 29 July 2003, he was appointed as Minister of Equipment, Mines, Posts, and Telecommunications, serving in that position until becoming president in February 2005.

 Some in the opposition claimed that the amendment of the Constitution in December 2002, lowering the minimum age for the president from 45 years to 35 years, was intended to benefit Gnassingbé.
 His appointment to the government in July 2003 came after he had already been appearing with his father at official functions and contributed to speculation that he was intended as his father's successor.

-Politics
+Presidency (2005–2025)

+Assumption of power and legitimacy

-Eyadéma died suddenly on February 5, 2005.
+Eyadéma died suddenly on 5 February 2005.
 According to the Togolese Constitution, after the president's death, the president of the National Assembly should become acting president.
-At the time of Eyadéma's death, National Assembly President Fambaré Ouattara Natchaba was out of the country, and Gnassingbé was sworn in as acting president to "ensure stability".
+At the time of Eyadéma's death, the National Assembly president Fambaré Ouattara Natchaba was out of the country, and Gnassingbé was thus sworn in as president by the Togolese Army to "ensure stability".
 Many believe that Natchaba did not want to come back to Togo due to fears of assassination by the Gnassingbé clan.
 The army wanted him to resign his position and allow Gnassingbé to legally take over.
 The African Union denounced Gnassingbé's assumption of power as a military coup.